molpopgen/fwdpp/doc/md/policies.md

 ~~~

 The public base class acts as a "dispatch tag" telling the __fwdpp__ internals to pass both the gamete and the mutation list on to the mutation model policy.
 See the example program source file HOC_ind.cc for a complete working example.

+In order to use such a mutation policy, you must pass an object of that type to KTfwd::sample_diploid, _but you cannot pass it wrapped in std::bind, nor can you pass a lambda expression._  The reason is that an object created by a call to std::bind or a lambda expression is its own type, and thus the dispatch method will assume that it _does not_ inherit from KTfwd::tags::gamete_dependent, meaning that the library will assume that the mutation model is _gamete-indepdendent_, and your program will not compile.
+This issue with type deduction means that gamete-dependent mutation policies must be self-contained objects, and nothing more can be bound to their call operators when passed to the library.
+If I figure out a nice way of having our cake and eating it, too, then I'll simplify this corner of the library in a future release.

 \subsection TutRec Recombination